 *Our YMCA uses a sliding scale for the cost of membership.
 I am not sure if this is nationwide, but it’s worth it to check out because a Y membership might be more affordable than you think!
-Our family is taking a membership hiatus while we are in Costa Rica, but we hope to re-join in the fall!
+We currently are not members anymore.
+My husband does have a low-cost membership to a local gym.

 2. Swimming Lessons & Safety Classes

 I say that our girls have never had good swimming lessons, and that is true.

 Our 7-year-old has taken a week of swimming lessons each summer since she turned 3, but they were big group classes through our local recreation department; they were cheap, low-quality classes.